-Kodi (formally known as XBMC) is an award-winning free and open source (GPL) software media player and entertainment hub that can be installed on Linux, OSX, Windows, iOS, and Android, featuring a 10-foot user interface for use with televisions and remote controls.
+Kodi® (formerly known as XBMC™) is an award-winning free and open source (GPL) software media center for playing videos, music, pictures, games, and more.
+Kodi runs on Linux, OS X, Windows, iOS, and Android, featuring a 10-foot user interface for use with televisions and remote controls.
 It allows users to play and view most videos, music, podcasts, and other digital media files from local and network storage media and the internet.
 Our forums and Wiki are bursting with knowledge and help for the new user right up to the application developer.
 We also have helpful Facebook, Google+, Twitter and Youtube pages.
-In the near future XBMC will be renamed to Kodi.
-You can read about it here.

 Interact with Kodi using its JSON-RPC based remote interface.
 This brings loads of possibilities for remote controls, web browsers and 3rd party tools to take Kodi to the next level.